nibscbioinformatics/metagenomics_mpa3/README.md

    |-scripts
 ```

-The `scripts` folder contains all the bash scripts used to execute the pipeline
+The `scripts` folder contains all the bash scripts used to execute the pipeline.
 The `docs` folder contains the adapter sequences `adapter.fa` and the `environment.yml` file used to create the conda environment.
-The `reference` folder containd the bowtie2 executable and files in `tmp` and the indexed metaphlan3 database in the `metaphlan3` folder.
+The `reference` folder contains the bowtie2 executable and files in `tmp` and the indexed metaphlan3 database in the `metaphlan3` folder.
 The `nibsc_metagenomics` folder houses all the output from the pipeline (`analysis`), the pipeline input (`rawreads`), the test_data (`example_data`) and resources (`tools`).
 This includes:
 - The `analysis` folder which contains all the output.
 The main output is located within the `metaphlan/merged_table` folder, where the total abundance table`merged_abundance_table.txt`and species level abundance tables `merged_species_table.txt` are located.
 - The `rawdata` folder contains the raw read input specifed in `READS` path